Wheelchair | Literally a chair with wheels

 International Wheelchair Day wasn’t on my radar till posts started popping up last week.
 I’m not big on awareness days but the cumulative effect of different people posting about their relationship with their wheelchair was powerful.

-I’m always intending to post something about wheelchairs & stigma, but it’s a slippery subject.
-Really it’s disability we’re messed up about, but the wheelchair is literally the universal symbol of disability, so it carries it all – fear, suspicion, disgust. ♿
+I’m always intending to post something about wheelchairs and stigma, but it’s a slippery subject.
+Really it’s disability we’re messed up about, but the wheelchair is literally the universal symbol of disability, so it carries it all – fear, suspicion, disgust.

 Having looked it up, International Wheelchair Day seems to be an attempt to combat that – to point out what should be blatantly obvious: